Alex Yee’s FTP and his Coros DURA Olympic Data

 Coming off the bike in 16th place, Alex had work to do in the final leg of the race.
 [Coros]

-Bear in mind that this is a drafting race, so cycling power efforts can be polarised.
+Remember that this is a drafting race so that cycling power efforts can be polarised.
 That aspect of the data is OK.
 I had an issue with his FTP.

 Just a quick heads up here that many (most?) endurance tech reviewers had an FTP higher than that at some point in their glorious tri histories, me included!
 I don’t think any of us profess to be Olympic athletes, nor did we ever match Yee’s race weight.
 At 5′ 10″, he is variously reported to weigh between 55kg and 60kg, giving a w/kg range of 4.9w/kg to 4.5w/kg.